John Cole: Who the heck is he?

 One employee escaped and brought the news downriver to the HBC’s Hudson House, where Philip Turnor was in command.
 As it happens, I have a copy of the Cumberland and Hudson House journals from Hudson’s Bay Record Society, and so I moved on to them to find where Campbell and MacGregor got their stories.
 Here I summarize what I learned about “interpreter” John Cole.
 [Interpreter means that he can speak the Native languages well enough to communicate with them].

 1772.
 John Cole was a New Englander and runaway employee of Thomas Corry, who had built an independent fur trade post (possibly NWC) on Cedar Lake this year.
-Cole apparently turned up at York Factory where he talked to the HBC’s Andrew Graham.
+John Cole apparently turned up at York Factory where he talked to the HBC’s Andrew Graham.
 He advised the HBC men to use canoes, not boats, on the Saskatchewan River.
 Graham engaged Cole at Twelve pounds a year and sent him back up the Saskatchewan River to build canoes for the Company.
 But in 1773, Cole had completely failed to build any canoes.
 Not only that, he deserted the HBC to work for Peter Pangman at his post in what the fur traders called “the Upper Settlement.”

 1774.
 Samuel Hearne went inland to build the HBC post of Cumberland House downriver (east) of the so-called Upper Settlement of the NWC including Peter Pangman’s post.
 He discovered that, for the most part, the advice given to the HBC by John Cole was extremely poor.